ryhisner/MP_Megaclades__Clades__Pango__Counts/README.md

 The Megaclades are, broadly: pre-VOC, Alpha, Beta, Gamma, Delta, BA.1, BA.2, BA.4/5, XBB, and BA.2.86.
 Details for the precise clades included in each Megaclade are listed in a table included in each spreadsheet.

+The Clades files list the overall counts for each Nextstrain Clade.

+The Pango files list the overall counts for each Pango lineage.

 The names and mutations of each MP are described in the paper.
 Two abbreviations used here are:
 CWW = Cryptic Wastewater MP
 BAL = Bronchoalveolar Lavage-associated MP